HydraDancer/hydradancer_fw/README.md

 * reset : button with "RST" next to it
 * flash mode : button with "Flash Mode" next to it

-You need to hold the flash mode button, press reset and then release the flash mode button.
+You need to hold the flash mode button, press reset (wait 1s then release reset) and then release the flash mode button.
 ```

 Then, launch `wch-ch56x-isp`